Project

 Ordering of elements for the CN would be more complicated than for the MN, because we couldn't rely on order of insert due to out of order synchronizations.
 Reindexing would also be troublesome on both MN and CN.

-#4 Updated by Rob Nahf almost 6 years ago
+#4 Updated by Rob Nahf over 6 years ago

 The order of values in multi-valued fields is guaranteed, but the order of fields in a record is not.